Why You Should Interface Your Instruments to LIMS

 Webinar: "LIMS Instrument Interfacing - The Times They Are A-Changing"

-Reason #2: Increase Data Quality/Data Integrity
+Increase Data Quality and Data Integrity

-Reason #3: Increase User Satisfaction and LIMS Adoption
+Increase User Satisfaction and LIMS Adoption

-White Paper A Practical Guide to Instrument IntegrationBy doing so, you will have made a significant improvement in their work processes and will have saved them a ton of time and annoyance.
-Not only will interfacing the instruments increase their LIMS satisfaction level, but it will also increase the rate of LIMS adoption since once the scientists feel that the LIMS actually helps them, they will be more likely to fully utilize it.
-You will also be surprised at the number of new requests for additional functionality you will receive.
+Interfacing instruments with LIMS represents a significant improvement in your lab staff’s work processes and saves them time and annoyance.
+Not only will interfacing the instruments increase their LIMS satisfaction, but it will also increase user adoption.
+Once the scientists can see that the LIMS makes them more efficient, they will be more likely to fully use it.
+You will also be surprised at the number of requests for additional functionality you will receive.

 Share Now: